 Hope for the Holidays

 Next week, cancer survivors will light three celebration trees at Mary Bird Perkins – Our Lady of the Lake Cancer Center during a special ceremony.
-The tree-lighting ceremony is part of the Cancer Center’s THRIVE survivorship program and is an annual tradition anticipated by survivors, families and team members alike.
-Adorned with oyster shells hand-painted by survivors and team members, this year’s trees are symbols of hope, inspiration and celebration.
+The tree-lighting ceremony is part of the Cancer Center’s THRIVE survivorship program and is an annual tradition anticipated by survivors, families, and team members alike.
+Adorned with oyster shells hand-painted by survivors and team members, this year’s trees are symbols of hope, inspiration, and celebration.

-With a theme of “What inspires you?,” ornaments from both art projects depict a range of creativity from motivational words to sports-related images.
-Each Celebration Tree lighting program includes poetry reading from a cancer survivor.
+With a theme of “What inspires you?”, ornaments from both art projects depict a range of creativity from motivational words to sports-related images.
+Each Celebration Tree lighting program includes a poetry reading from a cancer survivor.
 Those diagnosed with cancer also do the honor of lighting the trees for the first time each season.

 Laura Gaddy, M.A., coordinator for survivorship and integrative medicine, shared the significant role that decorating ornaments plays in enhancing the healing process.

 “We have seen for years what an incredible impact this project and other Healing Arts activities have on patients’ well-being,” said Gaddy.
-“Research and science prove that art influences healing, and we are thrilled to offer this tool for relaxation to patients at the Cancer Center and now, the Pavilion.”
+“Research and science prove that art influences healing, and we are thrilled to offer this tool for relaxation to patients at the Cancer Center and, now, the Pavilion.”

 The Mary Bird Perkins Cancer Center’s annual tree-lighting event at the Essen Lane facility will be held Tuesday, Dec.
 4 at 3:00 p.m.
 For more information on survivorship programs, visit marybird.org/survivorship.